 Her default one halves the Mora cost when upgrading polearms and swords, which is extremely valuable by endgame.
-At ascension Phase one, the passive talent unlocked allows small amounts of resolve to be gained by gathering elemental particles, or restoring energy for your bursts.
-While this does not boost damage by that much, it is still a nice passive that just adds extra damage to the end of a player’s rotation with the Raiden Shogun’s burst.
+At ascension Phase one, the passive talent unlocked allows small amounts of resolve to be gained by gathering elemental particles or restoring energy for your Bursts.
+While this does not boost damage by that much, it is still a nice passive that just adds extra damage to the end of a player’s rotation with the Raiden Shogun’s Burst.

-The last passive talent unlocked at Ascension Phase 4 is the most valuable one out of combat and really helps determine both her weapons and what to build on her artifact wise.
+The last passive talent unlocked at Ascension Phase 4 is the most valuable one out of combat and really helps determine both her weapons and what to build on her artifact-wise.
 This talent grants a 0.6% energy restoration and a 0.4% electro damage bonus for every 1% Energy Recharge above 100%.
-These numbers can easily stack to ridiculous levels; with 200% Energy recharge that is 60% energy restoration boost from her burst and a 40% Electro Damage bonus to her kit, and with 300% Energy Recharge, those numbers double.
+These numbers can easily stack to ridiculous levels; with 200% Energy recharge, that is 60% energy restoration boost from her Burst and a 40% Electro Damage bonus to her kit, and with 300% Energy Recharge, those numbers double.

-Alternate 5 star replacements would be the Staff of Homa, which provides insane Crit Damage (a stat good on every damage dealer), and the Primordial Jade-Winged Spear which provides Crit Rate.
-The worst 5 star weapon that can still work on the Shogun is the Skyward Spine.
-For free to play players, the best option available is The Catch, a 4 star spear that can be obtained at any time from the Inazuma Fishing Association by trading in certain kinds of fish.
-This also boosts Energy Recharge and provides a 30% Burst Damage bonus and a 12% crit rate bonus while Bursting, (It should be noted that The Catch at R5 is the best four star spear damage wise.)
+Alternate 5-star replacements would be the Staff of Homa, which provides insane Crit Damage (a stat good on every damage dealer), and the Primordial Jade-Winged Spear which provides Crit Rate.
+The worst 5-star weapon that can still work with the Shogun is the Skyward Spine.
+For free-to-play players, the best option available is The Catch, a 4-star spear that can be obtained at any time from the Inazuma Fishing Association by trading in certain kinds of fish.
+This also boosts Energy Recharge and provides a 30% Burst Damage bonus and a 12% crit rate bonus while Bursting.
+(It should be noted that The Catch at R5 is the best four-star spear damage-wise.)
 Other alternatives are the Favonius Lance and the Deathmatch.

-Raiden Shogun has a lot of characters that she has high synergy with, and two highly recommended teams where she excels.
+Raiden Shogun has a lot of characters that she has high synergy with, and two strongly recommended teams where she excels.
 The first specific team is Eula, Rosaria (for the Cryo Synergy of providing more Crit Rate), Raiden Shogun, and a choice between Bennett for healing and attack buffs, or Kujou Sara for more resolve gain and battery.
 Eula has a high energy cost for her Ult, which means she needs a battery to work well.
 Use all your Ults aside from the Shogun, and while Eula’s Burst recharges, the Raiden Shogun can both deal damage, and recharge the Ults of everyone on the team including the high energy cost and high damage dealing Eula.
-Cryo plus Electro results in Super Conduct which lowers enemies physical defense, which causes Eula’s Burst to deal even more damage as her Burst deals a high amount of physical damage.
-Everything about this team has a high amount of synergy and really shows what the Raiden Shogun can do as a support.
+Cryo plus Electro results in Super Conduct which lowers enemies physical defense and causes Eula’s Burst to deal even more damage as her Burst deals a high amount of physical damage.
+Everything about this team has a high amount of synergy and really shows what the Raiden Shogun can do as a support character.